 Novartis Institute for Biomedical Research (NIBR)

 IDEAYA has an exclusive license with Novartis International Pharmaceutical Ltd. pursuant to which IDEAYA is developing and commercializing IDE196, a Phase 1 protein kinase C (PKC) inhibitor for the treatment of cancers having GNAQ and GNA11 mutations.
 IDE196 is a potent small molecule inhibitor of PKC demonstrating early clinical activity and tolerability in an ongoing Phase 1 clinical trial being conducted by Novartis Institute for Biomedical Research.
-IDE196 is currently being evaluated by NIBR in a single agent arm of this clinical trial for patients with metastatic uveal melanoma (MUM), and also in a combination arm of the trial with Novartis’ HDM201, for MUM patients.
+IDE196 is currently being evaluated by NIBR in a single agent arm of this clinical trial for patients with metastatic uveal melanoma (MUM).
 Under the license, NIBR will continue the ongoing clinical trial.
 IDEAYA has exclusive rights for further clinical development of IDE196, together with unrestricted rights to commercialize worldwide.

 Cancer Research UK / University of Manchester